grislyeye/grislyeye.com/content/blog/linghun/linghun.md

 </aside>

-*[Linghun](https://www.goodreads.com/book/show/62109191-linghun)* (2023) by Ai Jiang was last week's pick for my roleplaying table's book club.
+Last week, my roleplaying table's book club picked *[Linghun](https://www.goodreads.com/book/show/62109191-linghun)* (2023) by Ai Jiang.
 It's a novella set in a haunted town, that explores themes of grief and home, and how they relate to the lived experiences of immigrants.

 (There was some debate as to whether *Linghun* was horror or fantasy.
-I was thought it was horror, but I was in the minority.)
+I was in the horror camp, but I was in the minority.)

-In the mysterious town of HOME, the houses can bring the dead back to their loved ones.
-However, the ghosts bring sickening social problems with them, which for me was the real horror.
+In the mysterious town of HOME the houses can bring the dead back to their loved ones.
+However, the ghosts bring social problems with them.
+For me, this was the real horror, social horror.
+Scarcity brings despair and neglect:

-In HOME, properties are highly desirable, and a grotesque property market has grown around the homes, where prospective buyers sit outside houses, homeless, grieving and avidly waiting for the current inhabitants to vacate.
+In HOME, properties are highly desirable, and a grotesque housing market has grown around them, where prospective buyers sit outside houses, homeless, grieving and avidly waiting for the current inhabitants to vacate.

-And HOME is more than a ghost town in one way.
+And HOME is a ghost town in more than one way.
 The addictive qualities of the houses has sucked the life out of its schools and infrastructure.
 Parents will do anything to see their dead children again, even if it means neglecting their living ones.

 I thought *Linghun* started well.
-The suburban emptiness of the town gave it an eerie, liminal tone, and the main characters were rich, developed and sympathetic.
+The suburban emptiness of the town, and the gentle, meandering plot gave it an eerie, liminal tone.
 However, the consensus was that it sat awkwardly as a novella.
-It's either too short or too long, and might've worked better either as a short story or a more elaborate novel.
-As it is, the ending is rushed and makes a somewhat jarring tone shift.
+It's either too long or too short, and might've worked better as either a short story or more elaborate novel.
+As it is, the ending is rushed and has a jarring tonal shift.
 It just doesn't land.